Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/migration-guide.md

 EventGridClient client = new EventGridClientImpl(topicCredentials);
 ```

-In v4, the creation of the client is done through the [EventGridClientBuilder][EventGridClientBuilder].
+In v4, the creation of the client is done through the [EventGridPublisherClientBuilder][EventGridPublisherClientBuilder].
 The sync and async operations are separated to [EventGridPublisherClient] and [EventGridPublisherAsyncClient].
 ```java
 EventGridPublisherClient<EventGridEvent> eventGridEventClient = new EventGridPublisherClientBuilder()
     .endpoint("<endpont of your event grid topic/domain that accepts EventGridEvent schema>")